A topic from the subject of Inorganic Chemistry in Chemistry.

 Introduction

-Transition elements are a group of elements in the periodic table that are characterized by their ability to form multiple oxidation states.
-They are located in the d-block of the periodic table, and they include elements such as iron, copper, zinc, and silver.
+Transition elements are a group of elements in the periodic table characterized by their ability to form multiple oxidation states.
+They are located in the d-block of the periodic table (groups 3-12) and include elements such as iron (Fe), copper (Cu), zinc (Zn), and silver (Ag), among others.
+Their unique properties stem from the incompletely filled d orbitals in their atoms.

 Experiment: Complex Ion Formation and Ligand Exchange